veggero/nylo/README.rst

 slip further.

 As soon as the proof-of-concept is finished and refined, the work on the actual interpreter will start.
-It will be written in C++.
+It will be written in Go/Rust/Ida.

 Features
 --------